Haruma-K/UnityScreenNavigator/README.md

 #### Getting containers with static methods
 Each container (`PageContainer`/`ModalContainer`/`SheetContainer`) has static methods to get the instance.

-Using the `Container.Of()` as follows, you can get the container that is attached to the nearest parent from he given Transform or RectTransform.
+Using the `Container.Of()` as follows, you can get the container that is attached to the nearest parent from the given Transform or RectTransform.

 ```cs
 var pageContainer = PageContainer.Of(transform);